e10v/rico/README.md

 ## Installation

-Core features:
+Main functionality:
 ```
 pip install rico
 ```

-Core features don't have any dependencies except the standard Python packages.
+Main functionality don't have any dependencies except the standard Python packages.
 Optional additional dependencies are required for support of the following content types:
 * Plots.
 Altair, Matplotlib Pyplot and Seaborn are currently supported.
 * Markdown.